Why is My WordPress Admin So Slow? Causes & Top Fixes

 Inefficient Plugins

-Theme and admin Bloat
+Theme and Admin Bloat

 First, you need to take a critical look at all the features your theme offers.
 Are you really using everything?
 Are you really using the quick draft widget to breathe life into your "spontaneous content ideas"?